kaushik912/code_public/blogging/js/JSChallenges_day1.md

     `setTimeout(() => person.getName(), 1000);`

+    Arrow functions do not have their own `this`, so they inherit the this from the surrounding lexical context.
+    In this case, the surrounding context is the object `person`, so this inside the arrow function will correctly refer to the person object.

 - Solution 3: Store this in a variable (for older browsers or environments that don’t support .bind() or arrow functions)

     ```